shaned24/easy-openvpn-pkg/docs/reference/commands.md

 ## easy-openvpn.add-client

-The *easy-openvpn.setup* command helps to add a piece of client configuration file on openvpn server.
+The *easy-openvpn.setup* command helps to add a piece of client configuration file on OpenVPN server.
 The generated client credentials(.ovpn) which will be copied to target devices(client) can be used to finish authentication and establish a connection.